minniexp/nooro-todo-frontend/README.md

 3. **Environment Variables**

+   If desired, specify the api url as noted below.

-   Create a `.env.local` file in the root directory and add the following environment variables:
+   Create a `.env` file in the root directory and add the following environment variables:

    ```plaintext
    NEXT_PUBLIC_API_URL=http://localhost:3001
    ```
    Adjust the `NEXT_PUBLIC_API_URL` to point to your backend server URL if it's different.

+   As default, the path is defined as `http://localhost:3001`.

-4. **Run the Development Server**
+5. **Run the Development Server**

    Start the development server to run the application locally: